 ABOUT H.Z.
 BALLET CLASSIQUE

-Ballet Classique is known for training dancers of the highest technical and artistic excellence.
+Ballet Classique strives to train dancers of the technical and artistic excellence.
 Our dancers maintain an enthusiasm, individuality, and love for the art form.

 Ballet Classique is not a competition school but rather a school with the focus on technique and quality training.